Quantum Optimal Transport: Abstract

 \section{Abstract}

 We analyze a quantum version of the Monge--Kantorovich optimal transport problem.
-The quantum transport cost related to a Hermitian cost matrix $C$ is minimized over the set of all bipartite coupling states $\rho^{AB}$, such that both of its reduced density matrices $\rho^A$ and $\rho^B$ of size $m$ and $n$ are fixed.
-The value of the quantum optimal transport cost $\rT^Q_{C}(\rho^A,\rho^B)$ can be efficiently computed using semidefinite programming.
-In the case $m=n$ the cost $\rT^Q_{C}$ gives a semi-metric if and only if it is positive semidefinite and vanishes exactly on the subspace of symmetric matrices.
-Furthermore, if $C$ satisfies the above conditions then $\sqrt{\rT^Q_{C}}$ induces a quantum version of the Wasserstein-2 metric.
-Taking the quantum cost matrix $C$ to be the projector on the antisymmetric subspace we provide a semi-analytic expression for $\rT^Q_C$, for any pair of single-qubit states and show that its square root yields a transport metric in the Bloch ball.
+The quantum transport cost related to a Hermitian cost matrix $C$ is minimized over the set of all bipartite coupling states $\rho^{AB}$ with fixed reduced density matrices $\rho^A$ and $\rho^B$ of size $m$ and $n$.
+The minimum quantum optimal transport cost $\rT^Q_{C}(\rho^A,\rho^B)$ can be efficiently computed using semidefinite programming.
+In the case $m=n$ the cost $\rT^Q_{C}$ gives a semidistance if and only if $C$ is positive semidefinite and vanishes exactly on the subspace of symmetric matrices.
+Furthermore, if $C$ satisfies the above conditions, then $\sqrt{\rT^Q_{C}}$ induces a quantum analogue of the Wasserstein-2 distance.
+Taking the quantum cost matrix $C^Q$ to be the projector on the antisymmetric subspace, we provide a semi-analytic expression for $\rT^Q_{C^Q}$ for any pair of single-qubit states and show that its square root yields a transport distance on the Bloch ball.
 Numerical simulations suggest that this property holds also in higher dimensions.
-Assuming that the cost matrix suffers decoherence, we study the quantum-to-classical transition of the Earth mover's distance, propose a continuous family of interpolating distances, and demonstrate in the case of diagonal mixed states that the quantum transport is cheaper than the classical one.
+Assuming that the cost matrix suffers decoherence and that the density matrices become diagonal, we study the quantum-to-classical transition of the Earth mover's distance, propose a continuous family of interpolating distances, and demonstrate that the quantum transport is cheaper than the classical one.
+Furthermore, we introduce a related quantity --- the SWAP-fidelity --- and compare its properties with the standard Uhlmann--Jozsa fidelity.
 We also discuss the quantum optimal transport for general $d$-partite systems.

 {\bf 2020 Mathematics Subject Classification}: 81P40; 90C22; 15A69